MetaforceWebsite/metaforce-docs/pages/coreFeatures/flowOrganizer.md

 ## Auto Flow Sync

-All your active flows will be retrieved and saved on local, so you can quickly search, view, export those flow details as you want.
+Everytime you open the flow organizer or click the `Fetch Latest Flow Updates` button, all latest active flow updates will be retrieved and saved on local by default.

+-   Click flow name to open the flow definition detail in the browser

 > The flow organizer auto fetch latest flow updates while the flow organizer page is open or refreshed.